 At the moment, I’m revisiting the Whole 30, checking in and tuning up.
 This time I’m trying to stay curious, wondering what has changed, what feels easier and what feels harder.
 The feelings are still rumbling and roaring away, but I’ve become so much better at observing them.
 I’ve stopped trying to hold back the tide.
 For what it’s worth, I’ve stayed thin – well, thinner.
 (In the 18 months before lockdown, I lost over four stone.
 I gained about seven pounds over lockdown, but my dress size stayed the same.)
 But I’m not trying to be thin, I’m trying to stay happy.
 For me, being happy means making sure that I also have room to be sad, angry and scared.
 It means eating anything I want at any time that I want it, while being very honest about the difference between wanting and worrying that I don’t have the strength to cope.
 Every day is a work in progress.
 I have a Lindor ball fetish.
 I have thrown tantrums over toast.
 The one thing that hasn’t changed is that I’d still pick being happy over being slim.
 But the glorious side effect of dealing with my binge eating, my problematic relationship with food and my struggle to be at peace with my emotions is that I have a body that I feel free in.
 I don’t have to choose any more.

 Noon HealthView All

-Take time for yourself, rekindle your passions and think about where you are going in this inspiring getaway.
+Take time for yourself, rekindle your passions and chart where you are going in this inspiring getaway.

-Like nearly half of my generation I haven’t had kids – my challenge was to find a new way to feel fertile and productive.
-Nature healed me
+Like nearly half of my generation I haven’t had kids.
+Nature, wild swimming and the sea healed me